 Author contributions.
-HW, FA, and IT initiated the project.
-IT, MB, FA and HW discussed the day-to-day large-scale meteorology during/after the ACE campaign based on forecast and analyses weather charts prepared by MB.
+HW, FA and IT initiated the project.
+IT, MB, FA and HW discussed the day-to-day large-scale meteorology during and after the ACE campaign based on forecast and analysis weather charts prepared by MB.
 IT performed the analyses and produced the figures.
-KH developed and evaluated the temperature advection diagnostic during her Master thesis, with contributions from IT and FA.
-MW

-735 provided the ECHAMwiso global boundary data for the regional COSMO{iso} simulations.
-FA, LJ, and IT designed and prepared the setup for the COSMO{iso} simulations performed during LJ's Master thesis by LJ and IT at the Swiss National Supercomputing Centre (CSCS).
+KH developed and evaluated the temperature advection diagnostic during her master's thesis, with contributions from IT and FA.
+MW provided the ECHAM5-wiso global boundary data for the regional COSMO{iso} simulations.
+FA, LJ and IT designed and prepared the setup for the COSMO{iso} simulations performed during LJ's master's thesis by LJ and IT at the Swiss National Supercomputing Centre (CSCS).
 IG, FA and IT contributed to the production of the radiosonde data set.
 JG produced the rainfall data and IG the snowfall data.
 IT wrote the paper, supported by FA and HW.
-All co-authors provided feedback to the manuscript.
+All co-authors provided feedback on the manuscript.